poojaguptez/logs-tracker/README.md

 # logs-tracker
-This application will be used for visualizing logs.
+This repository will be used for Logs-Tracking project.